Home

 One of the most enduring, fascinating qualities of our extended family has been the constant migration of our cousins seeking new opportunities and better lives.
 This has included wave after wave of pioneering cousins who pushed west and south into new, unfamiliar territories.
 It also encompasses generations of cousins who remained in our founding state of Pennsylvania, but migrated from town to town seeking new pursuits and prosperity.

-Seen at right is one such example -- a famous painting of the Oklahoma Land Rush of April 1889, an event in which some of our cousins took active part, and staked their claim in the newly formed state.
+Among the many examples, the Oklahoma Land Rush of April 1889 was an event in which some of our cousins took active part, and staked their claim in the newly opened region.

 View these special pages to gain a better understanding of who these cousins were, where they went, and what they did when they arrived.